Jennserene/igt-react-native/README.md

 - Pre-commit Hook: This template includes a precommit hook that runs linting and testing before committing and pushing your code, respectively.
 - Pre-push Hook: This template includes a prepush hook that runs tests before pushing your code.
 - CI: This template includes a GitHub Actions workflow that runs linting and tests on every pull request.
+- Commonly Used Dependencies: This template includes some commonly used dependencies such as Expo Router.
-- Expo Router: This template includes the Expo router for easy navigation between screens in your app.
+  - [Expo Router](https://docs.expo.dev/router/introduction/): This template includes the Expo router for easy navigation between screens.

 ## Folder Structure

 The folder structure of this template is as follows:

 - root: Project configuration
-- ./\_\_tests\_\_: Contains all tests
+- ./\_\_tests\_\_/: Contains all tests
-  - \_\_mocks\_\_: Contains mock files for testing.
+  - /\_\_mocks\_\_/: Contains mock files for testing.
 Imported with `@mocks`
-- ./src: Contains the entirety of the app
+- ./src/: Contains the entirety of the app
-  - api: Contains API-related files.
+  - /api/: Contains API-related files.
 Imported with `@api`
-  - app: Contains the main application files.
+  - /app/: Contains the main application files.
 Imported with `@app`
-  - assets: Contains static assets such as images and fonts.
+  - /assets/: Contains static assets such as images and fonts.
 Imported with `@assets`
-  - components: Contains reusable UI components.
+  - /components/: Contains reusable UI components.
 Imported with `@components`
-  - hooks: Contains custom React hooks.
+  - /hooks/: Contains custom React hooks.
 Imported with `@hooks`
-  - typeDefs: Contains TypeScript type definitions.
+  - /typeDefs/: Contains TypeScript type definitions.
 Imported with `@typeDefs`
-  - utils: Contains utility functions and helper files.
+  - /utils/: Contains utility functions and helper files.
 Imported with `@utils`

+## Customization

+Adding additional dependencies should be done using `expo`.
+For example, to add `expo-battery`, you can run:

+`npx expo install expo-battery`

+If you need to add a development dependency, you can add the `-- --save-dev` flag:

+`npx expo install axios-mock-adapter -- --save-dev`